Frank Reginald Carey: Battle of Britain

 The following day 1, 43 and 601 Squadrons intercepted Ju 87s from StG 2 and Bf 110s from III./ZG 76 on their way to attack Tangmere—43's home airfield.
 Supermarine Spitfires from 602 Squadron engaged Bf 109s from Jagdgeschwader 2.
 The British fighters could not stop the Ju 87s inflicting heavy damage on the airfield's buildings and facilities.
-The FUI lost three Bristol Blenheim night fighters and several damaged.
+The FIU lost three Bristol Blenheim night fighters and several damaged.
 Seven Hurricanes and several Spitfires were written off.
 14 serviceman, six civilians were killed and 41 injured.
-In return 12 Ju 87s were shot down and four Bf 110s.
+In return 12 Ju 87s were shot down and so were four Bf 110s.
 43 accounted for 10 of the 12 Ju 87s.
 Two Bf 109s were also shot down and one damaged.
 In covering 43 Squadron, 1 Squadron lost a Hurricane and two damaged with one pilot wounded.
 601 lost one pilot killed.
 43 lost two Hurricanes with both pilots wounded.
 Carey claimed two Ju 87s destroyed and two probably destroyed.

 On 18 August 1940, a date known as The Hardest Day, Carey flew his last mission in the battle.
 At 13:59, Poling radar station picked up the German formations and reported them as 80-strong.
 Smaller forces ranging from 9 to 20-plus represented the German fighters moving up behind it.
 The British estimated the Luftwaffe attack force to be 150-aircraft strong.
 It was an underestimation by half.
 10 Group and 11 Group alerted their units from their operations rooms at Uxbridge and Box in Wiltshire.
 No. 10 and 11 Groups dispatched more Squadrons to support the already airborne 11 Hurricanes from No. 601 Squadron.
 10 Group dispatched one Squadron each from Middle Wallop, Exeter and Warmwell, and one each from Tangmere and RAF Westhampnett.
 The RAF order of battle included; nine Hurricanes of 43 Squadron RAF, led by Carey patrolling Thorney Island; 602 protected Westhampnett with 12 Spitfires; 152 and 11 Spitfires patrolled Portsmouth air space; 234 Squadron with 11 Spitfires over the Isles of Wight to engage the attackers; 213 with 12 Hurricanes which were to move 80 miles eastward from Exeter and patrol St. Catherine's Point.
 Finally, 609 Squadron and 12 Spitfires remained in reserve around Middle Wallop to meet any unexpected German moves.